gustavonobreza/todo-app/README.md

-# todo-app
+# Todo App ✅
 A basic todo app in many different languages of programming.
 Like a hello world.

+## Languages:
+- [ ] Javascript/TypeScript
+- [ ] Golang
+- [ ] Python